mas8022/top-react/README.md

 4. **`useSanitizeInput` Hook**
    A custom hook that sanitizes input to enhance the security of your application by preventing XSS attacks and other injection vulnerabilities.

+5. **`GetVideoDuration` Component**
+   A component that extracts and provides the duration of an uploaded video file.
+It enhances user experience by allowing developers to easily handle video files in forms or standalone file inputs.

 ---

 ## Installation